Malawi–South Africa relations: Post-transition era reactions to Banda's policy (1994–1999)

-Democratic relations (1994–)
+Political relations

 Since both South Africa and Malawi had their first multiparty democratic elections in 1994, Malawi and South Africa have enhanced relations.
 In 2008, the two governments signed a Memorandum of Understanding designed to enhance the relationship between the two countries through enhanced security cooperation.
 Skilled Labor competition and the issuance of work permits from Malawi became problematic as South Africa tried to create jobs for local South Africans.

+In March 2025, a Malawian court provisionally upheld South Africa’s extradition request for Shepherd Bushiri, a Malawian evangelical leader who fled South Africa in 2020 while facing fraud and rape charges.
+On 20 April 2025 Floyd Shivambu, then newly appointed secretary-general of Jacob Zuma’s uMkhonto weSizwe (MK) party, traveled to Malawi to attend a service at Bushiri’s church, drawing criticism from South African authorities.
+South Africa’s Minister of Justice and Constitutional Development, Mmamoloko Kubayi, condemned the visit as “a blatant act of disrespect toward South Africa’s legal system” that risked encouraging impunity.
+The MK party subsequently clarified that Shivambu had acted in a personal capacity, reaffirming its stance against gender-based violence and the exploitation of vulnerable communities.